Traffic in Suez Canal resumes after stranded ship refloated

 QUEUE

-At least 400 vessels are waiting to transit the canal, including dozens of container ships, bulk carriers, oil tankers and liquefied natural gas (LNG) or liquefied petroleum gas (LPG) vessels, Nile TV reported.
+Vessels waiting to transit the canal include dozens of container ships, bulk carriers, oil tankers and liquefied natural gas (LNG) or liquefied petroleum gas (LPG) vessels, Nile TV reported.

 Egyptian President Abdel Fattah al-Sisi, who had not publicly commented on the blockage, said Egypt had ended the crisis and assured resumption of trade through the canal.

-Oil prices were more than 1 percent lower at $63.85 a barrel after the ship was refloated.
-Shares of Taiwan-listed Evergreen Marine Corp had closed 1.75% higher.
+Oil prices fell 1 percent after the ship was refloated while shares of Taiwan-listed Evergreen Marine Corp rose.

 About 15% of world shipping traffic transits the Suez Canal, which is an important source of foreign currency revenue for Egypt.
 The stoppage was costing the canal $14-15 million a day.